nodepa/seedlingo/docs/content/content.md

 The Seedling app fetches content from the `content/` folder.
 The content consist of

-- a root `ContentSpec.json` specification used by Seedling to identify the rest of the content
+- a root config file named `ContentSpec.json` that contains a specification that Seedling uses to identify the rest of the content
-- a word-list describing words and their corresponding media like icons, pictures and audio
+- a word-list describing words and their corresponding media, like icons, pictures and audio
 - media files
-- lesson specifications describing units of exercises of which words to practice by what exercise type
+- lesson specifications that describe which exercise templates to include in a lesson, and which words to practice with which exercise types
 - audio files giving the users instructions about how to interact and progress

 If you want to deploy Seedling with your own content,